Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 For React Native apps, initialize the SDK using native code in your `AppDelegate` and `MainApplication` in iOS and Android, respectively.

-Initialization code is located in this Github [`README`](https://github.com/adobe/react-native-acpcore).
+The initialization code is located in the [React Native ACPCore Github README](https://github.com/adobe/react-native-acpcore).
 {% endtab %}

 {% tab title="Flutter" %}